hiero-ledger/hiero-website/content/_index.md

 Hiero is 100% open-source.
 While the transition of the project to Linux Foundation Decentralized Trust is still ongoing, a view into some additional contributions can be found in Hedera’s Github organization (<a href="https://github.com/hashgraph" target="_blank" rel="noreferrer noopener">https://github.com/hashgraph</a>).
 As a first step, the technical steering committee (TSC) of Hiero will provide oversight to include  projects that are needed to run an enterprise-ready decentralized network to the new Hiero GitHub organization (<a href="https://github.com/hiero" target="_blank" rel="noreferrer noopener">https://github.com/hiero</a>).
 More information about the transition process can be found in the  <a href="#roadmap" target="_self">roadmap</a>.
 '''

-section_quotes_first_quote = '''
-"As a long-time contributor to the Hyperledger project—now LF Decentralized Trust—and as a Hedera Council Member, we are thrilled to see Hedera's codebase integrated into the Linux Foundation Decentralized Trust.
-This milestone represents a powerful synergy: Hedera will benefit from the Linux Foundation's unparalleled experience in open, collaborative governance, while LFDT gains a significant DLT project backed by a vibrant developer ecosystem."
-'''
-section_quotes_first_author = "Shyam Nagarajan, Global Practice Leader, Executive Partner, Responsible AI, IBM Consulting"

-section_quotes_second_quote = '''
-"The HBaR Foundry community is excited to see the contribution of the Hedera software to the Linux Foundation Decentralized Trust project.
-We're delighted to see Hedera's commitment to growing an independently governed and transparent community with more resources and opportunities to engage and grow the ecosystem."
-'''
-section_quotes_second_author = "The HBAR Foundry - a community of expert Hedera builders"

 section_why_contribute_heading = "Why should I contribute?"
 section_why_contribute_text = "There are many benefits in contributing to Hiero for both individuals or companies:"